Document processing pipeline

 Full automation or first-pass for your keyers.

 Same pipeline, two ways to deploy.
-Pick the one that matches your operation today — you can move between them later.
+Plant operators run it end to end from county source to plant; keying services run it as a first pass in front of their team.
+Pick the one that matches your operation today; you can move between them later.

 Full automation